 For more information, contact Lindsay Gonterman.

-SSS has two worksheets that can help you with your pre-registration meeting and can be used when meeting with your SSS advisor.
+SOAR has two worksheets that can help you with your pre-registration meeting and can be used when meeting with your SOAR advisor.
 One is for you to use before you've met with your primary advisor and one is for you to use after you've met with your primary advisor.
 We also have a worksheet that can help you calculate your GPA for the semester based on what grades you think you'll earn that semester.

 Determining Registration Classification

 Your registration PIN, which is required to access the system early, will begin with a “5” and will be emailed to you by the Registrar’s office.

 Students can register based on their classification as a freshman, sophomore, junior or senior.
 Your classification is based upon the number of earned credit hours only:

 - 0-29 credit hours = Freshman registration class